Managing time effectively seems so hard? Act like Eisenhower!

 These are the tasks that can contribute to your success, happiness and general fulfilment.
 So, the key is to mainly focus on these activities because these are the ones that can make a big difference in your life.

-Very often, it can happen to experience some limitations and blocks that can prevent you from dedicating the necessary time and efforts to these activities.
+Very often, it can happen to experience some limitations and blocks that can prevent you from dedicating the necessary time and effort to these activities.
 More precisely, every time you have a wrong perception of the present moment, or when you don’t have a clear idea of what it’s crucial for you.
 This is the reason why you need to live your life consciously and proactively.

 Quadrant 3: Urgent and not important tasks